ibm-cloud-docs/discovery-data/split-documents.md

 Before you begin, decide which field to use as the page break marker.

 - You can use any of the fields that are indexed by default.
-For more information, see [Fields indexed by default](/docs/discovery-data?topic=discovery-data-configuring-fields#sdu-default-fields).
+To see your choices, check the *Fields to index* list.
+Fields that have a *Type* value are stored in the index.
 - If the fields that are created by default don't meet your needs, you can use the Smart Document Understanding tool to define a custom field, and then split documents by the custom field.
 For more information, see [Using Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields).
 - The number of segments per document is limited to `1,000`.
 After segment number `999` is created, any remaining document content is stored within segment `1,000`.
 - Metadata from PDF and Microsoft Word documents and any custom metadata is extracted and included in the index with each segment.